Chris-Behan/Pong/README.md

 # pong
-My implementation of pong in C using raylib (https://www.raylib.com/)
+My implementation of Pong in C using raylib (https://www.raylib.com/)